Table of Contents

 Is Delrin Brittle?

-Because Delrin doesn’t use plasticizing for its toughness, it doesn’t become brittle at low temperatures.
+Because Delrin doesn’t use plasticizing for its toughness, it does not become brittle at low temperatures.

 Is Delrin Expensive?

-Although Delrin is relatively inexpensive, it’s more expensive than other common acetal plastics.
+Although Delrin is relatively inexpensive, it is more expensive than other common acetal plastics.

 Can You Recycle Delrin?

-Yes, Delrin can be recycled.
-Also, as a thermoplastic, the melting and setting of Delrin can be repeated infinitely so plastic can be melted down and re-molded into other parts.
+Yes, delrin can be recycled.
+Also, as a thermoplastic, the melting and setting of delrin can be repeated infinitely allowing it to be melted down and re-molded into other parts.

 The Bottom Line

-Hopefully, this guide was helpful to show you the qualities of each and what they’re used for.
+Hopefully, this guide was helpful in showing you the qualities of acetal and delrin and what they are used for.